go-gitea/gitea/templates/README.md

+# Gitea - templates

-Directory for 'templates' from which we generate the website content
+Directory dedicated for template files used to generate the static pages through go-templates.